Anthropology: Situated Learning in Communities of Practice

 An example of an illegitimate assignment is to have students construct a museum exhibit on an archaeological topic.
 It’s illegitimate for a semester-length course because professional curators may take two years to research and assemble an exhibit.
 A legitimate variation of the assignment would be to research key objects that should appear in the exhibit and write a grant proposal to support construction of the exhibit.

-Lave, Jean and Etienne Wenger.
+Lave, Jean and Etienne Wenger (1991).
 Situated Learning: Legitimate Peripheral Participation.
-Cambridge: Cambridge UP, 1991.
+Cambridge: Cambridge University Press.

-Darvin, Jacqueline. “‘Real-World Cognition Doesn’t End When the Bell Rings’: Literacy Instruction Strategies Derived From Situated Cognition Research.”
-Journal of Adolescent & Adult Literacy 49.5 (Feb.
-2006): 398–407.
+Darvin, Jacqueline (Feb.
+2006). “‘Real-World Cognition Doesn’t End When the Bell Rings’: Literacy Instruction Strategies Derived from Situated Cognition Research.”
+Journal of Adolescent & Adult Literacy 49.5: 398–407.

-Choi, Jeong-Im and Michael Hannafin. ”Situated Cognition and Learning Environments: Roles, Structures, and Implications for Design.”
-Educational Technology Research and Development 43.2 (1995): 53–69.
+Choi, Jeong-Im and Michael Hannafin (1995).
+“Situated Cognition and Learning Environments: Roles, Structures, and Implications for Design.”
+Educational Technology Research and Development 43.2: 53–69.